celery/celery/docs/configuration.rst

 CELERYD_LOG_FILE
 ~~~~~~~~~~~~~~~~

+.. deprecated:: 2.4

+This option is deprecated and is scheduled for removal in version 3.0.
+Please use the :option:`--logfile` argument instead.

 The default file name the worker daemon logs messages to.
 Can be overridden
 using the :option:`--logfile` option to :mod:`~celery.bin.celeryd`.